 No Busy Backgrounds

 Everybody loves a good background and they help give your customers a feel for your business and your brand.
 A good background needs to be appealing to look at and easy on the eye.
 It’s important to choose a colour or patterned background that will work well with the text and imagery you have displayed on your website.

 You should avoid distracting backgrounds as this will make it hard to read the text on your site.
 Avoid matching the colour of your background to your text as this will make your text impossible to read and try to not use too many bright colours in your background as this will make your website difficult to look at.

 Don’t Overdo The Fonts & Colours

 When it comes to fonts and colours you don’t want to have too many flooding your website.
 It’s important to keep it down to a select few and make it consistent throughout the site.
 Your website displays your professionalism and holds a lot of your credibility online.
 That’s why it’s not a good idea to tarnish it with an overload of tacky fonts and colours.

 Try to pick fonts and colours that compliment your brand and work well with the colour of your background.
 Having numerous fonts throughout your website can be confusing for your visitors.

 If you change up your font and colour too much you could overwhelm and confuse your audience which will lead to them leaving your site sooner than later.

 Quantity is definitely not quality in this case and you should aim to have at maximum two or three fonts and colours on your website.
-Make sure the colours compliment each other and aren’t too bright for the eye.
+Make sure the colours complement each other and aren’t too bright for the eye.

 Use easy to read fonts so that your website is as legible as possible and the user has no problem reading your content.